grafana/jsonnet-libs/enterprise-metrics/docs/README.md

 `container` is a convenience field that can be used to modify the ingester container.

+## obj ingester.podDisruptionBudget

+`podDisruptionBudget` is the Kubernetes PodDisruptionBudget for the ingester.

 ## obj ingester.service

 `service` is the Kubernetes Service for the ingester.